This article was updated on June 7, 2018 to change the amount of the Viziv funding round.

 Blockchain is the underlying technology for bitcoin.
 The Business Journal reported that anesthesiologist Amir Baluch is involved in the firm.
 Baluch is well known in the the DFW investment community.

-VIZIV TECHNOLOGIES RAISES $500K OF $100M EQUITY OFFERING
+VIZIV TECHNOLOGIES RAISES $500K IN EQUITY OFFERING

 Viziv, formerly known as Texzon Technologies, is a pioneer in the field of electromagnetic wave propogation, power storage, and electricity distribution via wireless power systems.